Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Bromley and are not the council.
 About us

-The Development Control Committee of Bromley Council met on Tuesday 27 May 2025 to discuss the Bromley Local Plan Review Direction of Travel consultation.
-The committee resolved to recommend that the Council's Executive approve the draft document for public consultation and also agreed that Bromley Council should set its own annual target for housing application approvals.
+The Development Control Committee of Bromley Council met on Tuesday 27 May 2025 to discuss the review of the Bromley Local Plan.
+The committee noted the draft Bromley Local Plan Review Direction of Travel (Regulation 18) Consultation document and recommended that the Council's Executive approve it for public consultation.
+A key decision made was that Bromley Council will set its own annual target for housing application approvals, based on previous years' decisions, to ensure a deliverable and appropriate number of new homes.

 Bromley Local Plan Review Direction of Travel Consultation